crimsonmacaw/nodejs-canvas-plugin-formatdatetz/README.md

-# canvas-plugin-boilerplate
+# canvas-plugin-formatdatetz

-A boilerplate for canvas plugins
+Plugin for canvas to add a formatdatetz function

 # Development